Get your Boov On and Enjoy the Unlikely Evolution of a Run-away Alien

 Earth and the Humans

 The Boov have discovered that the planet Earth has an atmosphere friendly to their survival.
 It is a planet that has been developed and there is an amount of civilization already established.
-They think that the humans that live there are backward and primitive.
+They think that the humans who live there are backward and primitive.
 They suck them up into their space ships and relocate them to a village with a carnival atmosphere so that they can take over the humans' living spaces.
 They did not count on coming into close contact with the humans and are ready to sacrifice the human race to stay safe from the Gorg.

 Tip and Oh